Camping in Redwood National Park

 Ancient Redwoods RV Park

 The Ancient Redwoods RV Park is a hidden gem offering redwoods camping.
 Avenue of the Giants literally runs right past the park!
-We stayed here during our Pacific Coast Highway Road Trip on our way to find fun things to do in Seattle!
-It was perfect!

 The park has been family owned and operated since 2008 and sits in the middle of the oldest and tallest living trees in the world!
 The road is dark, the trees are tall and the park has full hook-ups!
 What more could you ask for?

 They have 49 paved spaces.
 Each site had enough space for big rigs, as well as those needing extra room for slides and each one offers 30/50-amp service!
+This park is open April 1st to October 19th.

 Easy in and out parking lot.
 This place is a gem!